To Support Pueblo Youth and Communities in Education, Art, and Environment Initiatives.

 remembered as a child that it served as an apple coop that brought together members of

 various communities.
-Last month, AYHF provided a variety of young apple trees to plant in the
+Last year, AYHF provided a variety of young apple trees to plant in the

 empty spaces where trees once stood.
 At the end of planting, it began to rain.
 It was as if the